Access rules are enforced when the answer is written.

 For your security team

 Offboarding fails closed.
-In one operation it deactivates the person, revokes their linked identities, writes a durable hard-deny, and then runs a synchronous render-as-zero verification — re-running retrieve() as the removed person and confirming it returns nothing — before the receipt is issued.
+In one operation it deactivates the person, revokes their linked identities, writes a durable hard-deny, and then verifies the result by re-running the retrieval query as the removed person and confirming it returns nothing, before the receipt is issued.
 If any step fails, the receipt is not produced; access is never left half-revoked.

 Your company's data stays yours